Chart Color Schemes

 Educational outcomes in Horsham fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.6%, significantly lower than Victoria's average of 33.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.1%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.3%).
-Vocational credentials are prominent, with 37.8% of residents aged 15+ holding them – advanced diplomas (10.5%) and certificates (27.3%).
+Bachelor degrees are the most prevalent at 12.1%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.3%).
+Vocational credentials are common, with 37.8% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (27.3%).
+Educational participation is high, with 26.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education